BladeRunnerJS/scaling-js-apps/workshop-setup-notes.md

 - for each 'company':
   - `git remote add <company-name>` https://github.com/BladeRunnerJS/futurejs-modularapp-<Company Name>
   - `git push origin <company-name>`
-  - remember to create the GitHub repo first
+  - remember to create the GitHub repo first; it should probably be a private repo
+  - create a new team called `futurejs-workshop-<Company Name>`
+  - assign this team to the new repo, team members will be added during the workshop

 # Creating the USB sticks